NSLS-II-BMM/BeamlineManual/docs/pds.rst

 ``energy``
   Use an E0 value that is not obtained from the look-up table.
   Default is unspecified, i.e. use ``element`` and look-up table.
+  This is rarely necessary, except when setting up for XRD.

 ``tune``
   ``True``: optimize DCM second crystal pitch; ``False``: skip ``rocking_curve()``